Saxkartel (new edition)

 A new breath for Saxkartel -

 Saxkartel always occupied a special place in the ‘Belgian house of jazz’.
-Chamber music, an uncommon line-up, Jazz that grooves without a rhythm section … Is that contradictory?
+Chamber music, an uncommon line-up, Jazz that grooves without a rhythm section … Does that sound like a contradiction?
 Saxkartel already proved in the past that the answer to that question is ‘no’.

 Saxkartel (newest edition) is: